psurya1994/fun/envs/README.md

 ## RL environments

 This folder consists of various RL environments that I built.
-All the environments here are compatible with
+All the environments here are compatible with other [agents](../agents_tabular) in the repository.

 ### List of environments: